jrnn/sholdr/README.md

 Description
 -----------

- - sholdr is (or rather will be) a pocket-size shareholder register, reduced to just bare minimum features needed for keeping tabs on the ownership of a small private company’s shares over time.
+ - **sholdr** is a pocket-size shareholder register, reduced to just bare minimum features needed for keeping tabs on the ownership of a small private company’s shares.
  - The two core concepts are **shares** and **shareholders**.
 The key point of interest is the relationship between the two – the ownership structure at a given point in time.